ds-wizard/guide/docs/more/development/integration-questions/integration-api.rst

 Response Configuration
 ----------------------

-In the **Response** section, we configure how to process the JSON respnonse from the external service.
+In the **Response** section, we configure how to process the JSON response from the external service.
 For that, we need to configure the following:

 - **Response List Field** - where in the JSON response is the list of items corresponding to the search query
-- **Respone Item ID** - what field represents an item ID in the returned JSON
+- **Response Item ID** - what field represents an item ID in the returned JSON
 - **Response Item Template** - how we want to present the result to the user

 We can use Jinja2 templates (`Ginger <https://ginger.tobiasdammers.nl>`_ implementation) in Response Item ID and especially in Response Item Template to make the response item look better.